Atul-Gupta-86/Learning-JavaScript/README.md

 # Learning-JavaScript
 Learning to code JS

-To directl ywork on the github website we can use github codespace which willmake the things easier to push on the github after coding .
+To directl ywork on the github website we can use github codespace which willmake the things easier to push on the github after coding .\n
-1st --> Create an repo on git and go to code section(green color) 2nd --> Create a new codespace
+1st --> Create an repo on git and go to code section(green color)\n
+2nd --> Create a new codespace \n
 3rd --> Now add the dev container config files... which you wants to be pre installed in that virtual environment that you are using.
 4th --> iside that create a new configuration....
 5th --> Search for thr desired things you want to download on the compiter and then